 commit message.
 You should set this up to be done automatically using the

-The command below assumes that your current working directory is the root of your Pigweed repository.
+The commands below assume that your current working directory is the root of your Pigweed repository.

 See the commit message section of the style guide for how commit messages should look.

 Most changes to Pigweed should have an associated documentation change.